CrazyByDefault/haskill/README.md

 # Haskill
-## A live 2 player card battle game.
+## A live 2 player card battle game., written in Haskell.

 To build -
 `$ ghc --make haskill/Main.hs`

 To run -
 `$ ./Main`

 ## The Game